 In particular, the protein content of your diet is crucial when it comes to weight gain.
 Higher protein intake can lead to more muscle growth, meaning better quality gains.

-So, if you’re looking to build muscle and optimize your weight gain, it’s important to pay attention to not only the amount of food you eat but also the type of food you consume.
+If you’re looking to build muscle and optimize your weight gain, it’s important to pay attention to not only the amount of food you eat, but also the type of food you consume.

 FAQs